fugue/example-tf-circleci/README.md

 What's Next?
 ------------

-Coming soon -- we'll show you how to achieve end-to-end compliance and security by adding [Regula](https://github.com/fugue/regula), a pre-deployment compliance assessment tool, to this very pipeline.
+[In part 2](https://github.com/fugue/example-tf-circleci-part-2), we'll show you how to achieve end-to-end compliance and security by adding [Regula](https://github.com/fugue/regula), a pre-deployment compliance assessment tool, to this very pipeline.